-With over 4,500 colleges and universities across the United States (and thousands more around the world!), beginning your college discernment process can at times certainly seem overwhelming.
+With nearly 4,000 colleges and universities across the United States (and thousands more around the world!), beginning your college discernment process can at times certainly seem overwhelming.

 Wait, what’s that word “discernment?"